colindoyle0000/colindoyle-website/content/stateconlaw2024-material/slides/10-due-process.md

 —

+# Substantive Due Process

+**Federal Backdrop**

+Due Process Clause of the Fourteenth Amendment protects
+1. Rights specified within the bill of rights
+2. “Fundamental” rights that are not specified within the Constitution.

+Fundamental rights are only recognized if they are “deeply rooted in our history and tradition” and “essential to the nation’s concept of ordered liberty.”

+—

 # Right to Privacy

 What is it?
 Do we want a constitutional right to privacy?
 What should the right protect?